PlummersSoftwareLLC/Primes/PrimeC/solution_1/README.md

 Single threaded implementation in C of prime number sieve.

-Several algorithm optimizations are applie to achieve a fast running time.
+Several algorithm optimizations are applied to achieve a fast running time.

 - Not just ignoring even bits in the sieve bitmap, but also skipping higher multiples of 3 and 5 as well.